atsepkov/RapydScript/README.md

 Importing
 ---------
 Like Python, RapydScript allows you to import additional modules into your code.
-Unlike Python, however, (and like RapydML) the current implementation of the importing logic is naive.
-This means that RaoydScript doesn't separate different modules into separate namespaces, nor does it support module aliasing yet (eventually I do want that functionality).

 For those unfamiliar with importing, let's imagine we're writing a very large program.
 This program is several thousand lines of code.
 We could dump it all into the same file, but that wouldn't be too clean (especially when we have multiple developers working on it).
 Alternatively, we could separate different chunks of the program into different files.
 Let's imagine, for example, that we're writing a videogame.
 We've already written a module that implements 'BasicCharacter' class, used by NPCs, monsters, and the main character.
 We've saved this class to Basic.pyj (that's the extension RapydScript prefers).
 Now let's create the main character in a different module:

-	import Basic
+	from Basic import BasicCharacter

 	class MainCharacter(BasicCharacter):
 		"""